pires/kubernetes-vagrant-coreos-cluster/README.md

 This will start one `master` and two `minion` nodes, download Kubernetes binaries start all needed services.
 A Docker mirror cache will be provisioned in the `master`, to speed up container provisioning.
 This can take some time depending on your Internet connection speed.

-Please do note that, at any time, you can change the number of `minions` by setting the `NUM_INSTANCES` value in subsequent `vagrant up` invocations.
+Please do note that, at any time, you can change the number of `minions` by setting the `NUM_NODES` value in subsequent `vagrant up` invocations.

 ### Usage